 Admittedly, there are a few things that I wish the m15 R4 had done differently.
 By default, the fan is extraordinarily loud, but quieter fan settings also result in a hotter machine.
 Some features, like eye-tracking, add a lot of money to the asking price, in exchange for pretty niche functionality.
 The port placement is also not as forward-looking as it could be, particularly when it comes to USB-C functionality.

 Still, taken as a whole, I enjoyed just about everything I did with the m15 R4.
 If you’re looking to spend more than $2,000 (and, to be fair, not everyone is), it’s easily one of the best Windows laptops for gaming and one of the best gaming laptops you can get, particularly since the state-of-the-art hardware should last you a long time.
+Its powerful components also make it well suited as one of the best laptops for engineering students.
 Read on for our full Alienware m15 R4 review.

 Alienware m15 R4 review: Price and availability

 The Alienware m15 R4 is available right now from Dell, and takes about two weeks to ship.